Focal seizures, also known as partial seizures, begin in only one part of the brain.

 Unlike generalized seizures, focal seizures

-All seizures occur due to atypical electrical discharge within the brain.
+All seizures occur due to atypical electrical discharges within the brain.
 However, there are types of seizures that differ according to how they affect the brain.
-Health experts

 Because a focal seizure begins in one part of the brain, its